cs3org/reva/README.md

 On every commit on the master branch (including merged Pull Requests) a new release will be created and available at [daily releases](https://reva-releases.web.cern.ch/reva-releases).

+## Major versions

+There are currently two major versions in active development.

+### 1.x versions

+The ``master`` branch is the stable development branch.
+Releases from master are tagged as 1.x.x versions following [semver](https://semver.org/).

+### 2.x versions

+The ``edge`` branch is used to develop the next version of this project.
+The edge branch implements the CS3Apis differently and is not compatible to master.
+Releases from edge are tagged as 2.x.x versions following [semver](https://semver.org/).

 ## Run it using Docker

 See [https://hub.docker.com/r/cs3org/reva](https://hub.docker.com/r/cs3org/reva).